Summary of Significant Accounting Policies

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) (“ASU 2016-02”).
 Under ASU 2016-02, an entity will be required to recognize right-of-use assets and lease liabilities on its balance sheet and disclose key information about leasing arrangements.
 ASU 2016-02 offers specific accounting guidance for a lessee, a lessor and sale and leaseback transactions.
 Lessees and lessors are required to disclose qualitative and quantitative information about leasing arrangements to enable a user of the financial statements to assess the amount, timing and uncertainty of cash flows arising from leases.
 For public companies, ASU 2016-02 is effective for annual reporting periods beginning after December 15, 2018, including interim periods within that reporting period, and requires a modified retrospective adoption, with early adoption permitted.
 The Company is currently evaluating the impact that this standard will have on its financial statements.

 In March 2016, the FASB issued ASU 2016-09, Compensation-Stock Compensation (Topic 718).
 The new guidance changes the accounting and simplifies various aspects of the accounting for share-based payments to employees.
 The guidance allows for a policy election to account for forfeitures as they occur or based on an estimated number of awards that are expected to vest.
+The policy we elected was to expense forfeitures as they occur.
 ASU 2016-09 is effective for annual periods beginning after December 15, 2016, with early adoption permitted.
 The adoption of this standard on January 1, 2017, did not have a significant impact on the Company’s financial statements.

 The Company does not believe that any other recently issued effective pronouncements, or pronouncements issued but not yet effective, if adopted, would have a material effect on the accompanying financial statements.